mongodb/docs/source/includes/project-settings-ui.rst

       setting when there are no active dedicated GCP or Azure {+clusters+}
       in your project.

-      .. important:: Feature Deprecated

-         This feature has been deprecated.
+      :gold:`IMPORTANT:` This feature has been deprecated.
 Existing {+clusters+} can continue to use this feature.
 Use both Standard and Private IP for Peering connection strings to connect to your project.
       These connection strings allow you to connect using both
       |vpc|/VNet Peering and allowed public IP addresses.
 To
       learn more about support for multiple connection strings, see :dochub:`this FAQ <atlas-horizon-faq>`.

   * - :guilabel:`Using Custom DNS on AWS with VPC peering`